Michael-genus-pic/vsc/README.md

   * queueprocessor (standalone, queue processor)
   * dispatcher accessor to the apis (nginx gateway, html and dispatching traffic to api's)

-MVC not implemented in APIs
+MVC can be implemented in APIs

 `commands.txt` shows all commands